akioweh/EducationPerfected/README.md

 * At appropriate pages (task starter, task page), use the hotkeys to answer questions.

 When auto-answering is triggered, it should:
-* Immediately start grinding through questions 3-20+ questions per second
+* Immediately start grinding through tasks at speeds of 5-20+ questions per second
 * Stop when it finishes the task
 * Stop when you press the same hotkeys again
 * Quickly _delete_ the popup modals should it get any questions wrong